Manjulinju/Diabetic-prediction-svm/README.md

 # Diabetic-prediction-svm
-from the given dataset, it will shows if the person is diabetic or not.
+From the given dataset, it will shows if the person is diabetic or not.